saivinob/configfiles/README.md

 # sv-configs
-A backup of my config files
+This repo is to backup my config files.
+If using only WMs, I use i3, dwm and cwm with some selected terminal applications.